-To graduate, students must fulfill the credit-hour requirements and complete the required courses for their specific graduate program.
+To graduate, students must fulfill the credit-hour requirements and complete the required courses for the Master of Science in Athletic Training program.
 To be certified for graduation, a candidate must have:

 - Earned a minimum 3.0 cumulative grade point average - Earned a grade of B- or better in all required coursework.
-One standing grade of C+ is allowable. - Successfully completed the Comprehensive Exam - Completed all University graduation application procedures. - Met all outstanding financial obligations to the University.
+One standing grade of C+ is allowable. - Achieve a level 3 on all AT Milestone assessments. - Completed all University graduation application procedures. - Met all outstanding financial and other compliance obligations to the University.